-Feng shui principles offer an excellent framework to guide you in creating a serene home.
-You can use these guidelines to make some of those difficult interior design choices of color, furniture, accessories and furniture placement easier.
+Feng shui tips and principles offer an excellent framework to guide you in creating a serene home.
+You can use these guidelines to make some of those difficult interior design choices of color, furniture, accessories and furniture placement for your home easier.

 Tip #1 Clutter Free Equals Serenity